SUMMER 2021 UPDATE:

 - Contextual targeting: Non-cookie targeting options are already available and, in many cases, already yielding better results than third-party audience targeting for advertisers.
 We have had particular success with contextual targeting, which places ads on pages containing the keywords and phrases of your choice related to your brand or campaign.

-- Paid social advertising will remain overpowered: Since most of the ads that are run through Facebook/Instagram, Twitter, and LinkedIn ad networks still run within those platforms, they should continue to be as effective as they were before, since they also count on first-party data.
-Make sure to check out our guide on best practices for social media if you’re planning to launch some campaigns.
+- Paid social advertising will remain overpowered: Since most of the ads that are run through the Facebook/Instagram, Snapchat, TikTok, Twitter, and LinkedIn ad networks run within those platforms, they have continued to be very effective, since they rely on the first-party data each platform collects.
+The main issues we have seen with the rollout of iOS 14 relate to conversion reporting in platforms.
+However, you can leverage Google Analytics to get a similar level of transparency since it is reporting on activity on your site.
+Make sure to check out our guide on best practices for social media for when you’re planning to launch new campaigns and also our recommended best practices for Google Analytics.

 - The continued rise of online video: Video has long been known to make very strong emotional connections with an audience.
 Online platforms like YouTube and, with a recent rise in popularity, Connected TV allow you to serve those ads to a more targeted audience and don’t require the massive budgets of traditional TV campaigns.
 Again, both YouTube and many CTV providers operate in first-party settings, so this channel should continue to drive results.